 Project Name:

 Location:

 Municipality:

-I acknowledge that I have reviewed the Standards and Guidelines for Municipal Wa January 2006 as well as the City of Cold Lake Municipal Engineering Servicing Staproject complies with all of the requirements specified therein for the construction of storm drainage systems. indards and certify that the design of the above noted
+I acknowledge that I have reviewed the Standards and Guidelines for Municipal Vanuary 2006 as well as the City of Cold Lake Municipal Engineering Servicing project complies with all of the requirements specified therein for the construction storm drainage systems.
+Standards and certify that the design of the above noted

 SIGNED AND STAMPLED by a professional engineer.

 NAME:

 COMPANY:

-Designs that are found to not be in accordance with the Standards and Guidelines may result in enforcement action and/or reference for projects that do not comply with all of the Standards and Guidelines please submit a detailed explanation of the deficience
+Designs that are found to not be in accordance with the Standards and Guidelines may result in enforcement action and/or

+For projects that do not comply with all of the Standards and Guidelines please submit a detailed explanation of the defici ency and why it is, in your professional opinion, necessary.